maxfriedmann/cypress-cucumber-preprocessor/docs/cucumber-basics.md

 ## Pending steps

-You can return `"pending"` from a step defintion or a chain to mark a step as pending.
+You can return `"pending"` from a step definition or a chain to mark a step as pending.
 This will halt the execution and Cypress will report the test as "skipped".
 This is generally used for marking steps as "unimplemented" and allows you to commit unfinished work without breaking the test suite.

 ```ts
 import { When } from "@badeball/cypress-cucumber-preprocessor";